ChrisCryptoTrust/Synthetic-Exfiltration-Simulator-SEF/README.md

 will copy all files in %USERPROFILE%/Documents to the host with name targetname using protocol FTP.
 Authentication using the supplied username and password.

-## SEFHarness.Py
+## SEFHarness.py
 This script takes as input testCaseFile.csv.
 For each entry in the file a data exfiltration simulation will be peformed.
 Output will be displayed at the terminal and also writted to SEFHarnessOutput.csv

-For example, if testCaseFile.CSV is set as:
+For example, if testCaseFile.CSV is: tool,	protocol,	target,	user,	password,	source,	include sef,	sftp,	ubuntuTarget,	bob,	bobpassword, include.txt scp, sftp, ubuntuTarget,bob, bobpassword, include.txt

+then running SEFHarness.py will execute sytheticExfil.py using protocol SFTP, filtering applied using include.txt followed by

 For FreeFileSync batch files will need to be created using FreeFileSync and saved as